CWood-sdf/46F-Docs/docs/PotDial/index.md

 $ \text{intermediate 3} = \text{intermediate 2} * \text{number of values} $

-Then, we must floor the value and add one, so that the output is an integer in the range $ [1, number of values] $.
+Then, we must floor the value and add one, so that the output is an integer in the range $ [1, \text{number of values}] $.

 $ \text{output} = \lfloor \text{intermediate 3} \rfloor + 1 $